oigwe-frx/014.creditCardChecker/README.md

 To find out if a credit card number is valid or not, use the Luhn algorithm.

+After finding all the invalid credit card numbers, it’s also necessary to identify the credit card companies that have possibly issued these faulty numbers.

 ## Explanation of the Luhn Algorithm

 - Starting from the farthest digit to the right, AKA the check digit, iterate to the left.